 It will tell you to quit your social work job before you have clients that will allow you to pay your bills.
 Another real-life example from me is it will tell you to move from Bed-Stuy, Brooklyn, where you're paying $900 a month, and it will tell you to move to Williamsburg, Brooklyn, where you're going to pay $2,000 a month when you haven’t even really been able to afford $900 a month.

-Nobody in their right mind… Friends and family are going to say you’re crazy!
+Nobody in their right mind… Friends and family are going to say you're crazy!
 But I did just that, and my income just doubled just by moving.
 I wasn’t seeing anyone in my house, and I wasn’t going to the bars.
-I wasn’t eating even any gluten, and my favourite bar and favourite Italian restaurant were on the street I moved to, but I gluten- and alcohol-free at the time!
+I wasn’t eating even any gluten, and my favorite bar and favorite Italian restaurant were on the street I moved to, but I gluten- and alcohol-free at the time!

 There’s no logical explanation, so that is one of the main reasons why we start off with the small things because you have to get used to your ego’s resistance of “That doesn’t make sense.
 I don’t have backup.
 I could fail.
 What would the neighbours think?
 What will my mum think?
 Maybe it’ll upset the apple cart.
 Maybe I don’t want to have conflict.
 Will people reject me?”
 All of those things will happen along the way so that when you do get that hit “I’ve got to pay $2,000 a month for rent,” you’ll be like, “Oh, I already did this.”